 Principal Residence Exemption

 If you own and occupy your home as your primary residence, it may be exempt from a portion of your local school operating taxes.
 To claim an exemption, complete the PRE Exemption Affidavit and file it with the Grand Rapids Township assessor by June 1, or November 1 for the winter only tax bill, of the year of the claim.
-The assessor will adjust your taxes on your next property tax bill.
 For more information about the PRE review the PRE Guidelines.